johnwbyrd/pennyworth/doc/overview.md

 1. **Client** sends an HTTP request (e.g., /v1/chat/completions) with an API key to the **API Gateway** endpoint.
 2. **API Gateway** forwards the request to the **Lambda (LiteLLM)** function.
 3. **Lambda**:
-   - Hashes the presented API key and looks up the hash in **DynamoDB** (never stores or compares plaintext keys).
+   - Looks up the presented API key in Cognito custom attributes (never stores or compares plaintext keys after creation).
    - Checks permissions and status.
    - Routes the request to the appropriate LLM provider (e.g., Bedrock, OpenAI).
    - Streams the response back to the client via API Gateway.